 Individual Therapy

-This is a one-on-one session.
+That is a one-on-one session.
 A qualified therapist helps you deal with trauma, mental health problems, or stress that may be at the root of your addiction.
-Individual treatment can also help you learn how to deal with problems, determine what sets you off, and avoid relapse.
+Individual treatment also helps you learn how to deal with problems, determine what sets you off, and avoid relapse.

 Group Therapy